-Project Excel.
-Located at UWC-Rock County, Project Excel is a pre-college program for minority students in three Beloit public schools: Aldrich Junior High School, McNeel Junior High School, and Beloit Memorial Senior High School.
-The program is designed to motivate and encourage minority students to remain in school and prepare for college.
-Activities include academic advising, career advising and workshops, college selection and application processes, financial aid workshops, campus visits, and participation in cultural events.
 UWC-Baraboo/Sauk County: Oxford College Program.
-Located on-site at the Oxford Correctional Institution, this program offers the UW Centers Associate Degree to inmates eligible for admission to the UW Centers.
+Located on-site at the Oxford Federal Correctional Institution, this program offers the UW Centers Associate Degree to inmates eligible for admission to the UW Centers.
 Junior/senior level courses leading to a baccalaureate degree are offered by the UW-Stevens Point.

-In addition to credit programming, there is an on-site college library and the UW Centers Developmental Education Skills Program.
+In addition to credit programming, there is an on-site college library and the UW Centers Student Support Services Programs.
 Students are provided with library resources, intensive academic advising, and special assistance in reading, writing, mathematics, and study skills.